mnalis/gpx_to_dotwalker_xml/README.md

 There is also web CGI version gpx2dotwalker.cgi.

-see http://mnalis.com/blind/g2dot/gpx2dotwalker.cgi for online working version.
+see http://mnalis.com/blind/g2dot/gpx2dotwalker.cgi for online converter, or set up your own.

 Contact Matija Nalis <mnalis-blind@voyager.hr> for ideas for improvement.